barvin11/Project-1/README.md

 ### Grocery Store:  The classification was chosen as opposed to convenience stores or fast food restaturants because of the emphasis on healthy food by the former.

 ## Data Sources
-### Grocery Store Data:  Yelp API
+#### Grocery Store Data:  Yelp API
-### Crime Data:  City of Atlanta crimes that occurred during 2021 regardless of when reported, downloaded from the Atlanta Police Department.
+#### Crime Data:  City of Atlanta crimes that occurred during 2021 regardless of when reported, downloaded from the Atlanta Police Department.
-### NPU Data:  City of Atlanta ArcGIS
+#### NPU Data:  City of Atlanta ArcGIS

+###  Count of Each Data Set per NPU

+### Number of crime incidents by NPU

+### Number of Grocery Stores by NPU

+### Top Three NPUs for Crime

+### Comparison of Crime and Grocery Locations

+### Generated Crime Heat Map Using GMAPS

+### Trend Line of Correlation

+## Conclusions
+### There is correlation between the locations of grocery stores and crimes.
+### Correlation shows that generally that generally speaking where there are more grocery stores, there is more crime not the opposite as we assumed.
+### We note that correlation does not necessarily imply with casutation.
+### The figures were not adjusted for population, which could impact the outcome of out analysis.
+### It would be interwesting to see whether subsets of crime would provide graeter impact to the analysis.

   https://tinyurl.com/xa5u3j6vlanning Unit